Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 - Index is fast for insert, delete, update and read the data from the table.
 - Index is no good for TEXT field

+**Types of Indexes**
+- B-Tree
+  - default for many application
+  - automatically balanced as it grows
+- BRIN
+  - Block Range INdex
+  - Smaller / faster if data is mostly sorted
+- Hash
+  - Quick look up for long key strings
+- GIN
+  - Generalized Inverted Index
+  - Multiple values in a column
+- GiST
+  - Generated Search Tree
+- SP-GiST
+  - Space Partitioned Generated Search Tree

 ### B-Tree
 - Binary Trees (B-Trees) works log amortized time, It optimized for system that read and write large block / amount of data.
 - Tree index is good for exact match lookup, sorting, (compare) - <, >,  range lookups, prefix lookup (mostly for strings)
+- It good for String, Number and Date Keys
+- It great balance for cost of insert and update

 **How to check the B-Tree Index performance**